ZhengyuZhao/Adi-Red-Scene/README.md

 **Note**

 The codes include PyTorch scripts in python 3.6, and Matlab scripts written with the version MATLAB 2016b.
+Neither training from scratch nor fine-tuning is involved in our approach.

 ### Citation